inviwo/inviwo/docs/markdown/GettingStarted_UI.md

 ![Port Inspectors](images/PortInspector.png)

 This will show you the exact type, metadata like spatial dimensions and an actual preview of the data.
 When debugging a network, checking all inputs and outputs with the port inspector is often a good first step.
+Note that some inports are *multi inports*, meaning you can connect multiple outports to it.
+All the data from the connected outports is then available to the processor as a list.

 ## Properties
-Properties encode the state of a processor.
+Properties let you define the configuration of a processor.
 That means they contain all parameters of a processor in an organized way, allowing for easy manipulation using boxes, sliders and widgets like a color picker.

 In addition to simple manipulation of parameters, properties can be *linked* together with properties from other processors in order to synchronize.
 Upon dragging a link from the *Property Link Connector* (see figure in the [Processors](#markdown-header-processors) section) onto another processor, the following window opens:

 ![Property Linking](images/PropertyLinks.png)

 This window lists all properties that can potentially be linked with the other processor's properties.
 Basically you can link anything that shares the same type. *Composite Properties* (properties that contain more properties) can be unfolded to reveal the underlying, more simple properties, which can be linked indivudally as well.
 When a link between two properties is dragged, a *bidirectional* link is established, meaning that a change to either property will update the other as well.
 By clicking on the link you can swap through *unidirectional* links.
 Note that some properties are linked automatically by default, like the *CameraProperty*.
 This ensures that all processors that require camera information get the same parameters and enables you to display multiple renderings in the same canvas.
 In a multi-canvas setup, where multiple viewports are required, some of those links might need to be removed.
+You can also prevent automatic linking in the settings or by holding `Alt` while dragging in the processor.

 Another important aspect of properties is *Property Semantics*.
 This is basically another abstraction of a property, allowing for a different representation in the user interface.
 Take for example 3D vectors.
 They are used to represent 3D positions, directions and colors.
 The following image shows how, according to the *semantic*, different graphical representations can be used to make the property intuitive to set.